Guiding Your Team Through Organizational Change

 When the change is coming from above, your role as team leader becomes crucial in translating those high-level messages into something your team can relate to.
 It’s not just about sharing information—it’s about making sense of it in a way that resonates with your team.

-Trap to avoid: Don’t let your team drown in a flood of information from the organisation.
+Trap to avoid: Don’t let your team drown in a flood of information from the organization.
 Simplify the messages without overselling the change—be honest about both the positives and the challenges.

 2. Willingness to Learn and Change